 The Club’s ambitious committee, led by Chairman Lou Marks, then Tom Ritson were soon targeting the Border League as their next step up the football ladder, a goal they duly achieved in 1958—59.
 But a shock awaited the Seedgrowers, when, in the summer of 1960, they were given notice to quit Highfields, their home for 65 years.
 Colonel F.t.
 Hill came to the rescue, first with an interim pitch at his Holfield Grange and then by offering the use of a bit of land behind the Cricket pitch at “The Crops”.
 Complete with a new pavilion, which is now the changing rooms.
 “The Crops” opened with a Coggeshall Brotherhood Cup –tie against Courtaulds in August 1961.
 The covered stand was added in 1964.

-Now the Seedgrowers began to blossom, winning Division 1 in 1962-63 and under the managership of ex Colchester United player, Bob Dale the championship in 1966-67, Alf Marshall was in charge when they retained their title and won the Knock-Out Cup in 1968-69.
-Another former Colchester star, Derek Parker, led them to the a Border League and Cup double, and the Essex Intermediate Cup, 2- 0 v Great Wakering in 1970 –71.
+Now the Seedgrowers began to blossom, winning Division 1 in 1962-63 and under the manager ship of ex Colchester United player, Bob Dale the championship in 1966-67, Alf Marshall was in charge when they retained their title and won the Knock-Out Cup in 1968-69.
+Another former Colchester star, Derek Parker, led them to the Border League and Cup double, the Essex Intermediate Cup, 2- 0 v Great Wakering in 1970 –71.
 The clubhouse was added in 1971.
-From 1972 onwards the club played in the Essex Senior League securing two top three finishes in the early seasons they competed at this level for 17 years without winning any major honours.
+From 1972 onwards the club played in the Essex Senior League without winning any honours.

 The club’s future was threatened again in 1981 when the landowner announced that he wished to sell the land.
 Once more the club embarked on a fundraising campaign.
 The commitment of those involved is evident from the efforts of the club manager, Peter Barlow, who embarked on a run from “The Crops” to F.A.
 Headquarters at Lancaster Gate to hand in an appeal for support to save the ground.
 A little behind schedule, he arrived at the F.A. to find it closed.
 Nevertheless, he raised £500 toward the fund.
 With the help of Coggeshall Parish Council and the Sports Council the club raised the funding to buy the land and for the first time, just over 100 years since they were formed, Coggeshall Town owned their own facilities.